hathora/hathora-unity/src/Assets/Hathora/Hathora.Cloud.Sdk/docs/sdks/lobbyv3/README.md

 ### Available Operations

 * [CreateLobby](#createlobby) - Create a new lobby for an [application](https://hathora.dev/docs/concepts/hathora-entities#application).
 A lobby object is a wrapper around a [room](https://hathora.dev/docs/concepts/hathora-entities#room) object.
-With a lobby, you get additional functionality like configuring the visibility of the room, managing the state of a match, and retreiving a list of public lobbies to display to players.
+With a lobby, you get additional functionality like configuring the visibility of the room, managing the state of a match, and retrieving a list of public lobbies to display to players.
 * [GetLobbyInfoByRoomId](#getlobbyinfobyroomid) - Get details for a lobby.
 * [GetLobbyInfoByShortCode](#getlobbyinfobyshortcode) - Get details for a lobby.
 If 2 or more lobbies have the same `shortCode`, then the most recently created lobby will be returned.
 * [ListActivePublicLobbies](#listactivepubliclobbies) - Get all active lobbies for a given [application](https://hathora.dev/docs/concepts/hathora-entities#application).
 Filter the array by optionally passing in a `region`.
 Use this endpoint to display all public lobbies that a player can join in the game client.

 ## CreateLobby

 Create a new lobby for an [application](https://hathora.dev/docs/concepts/hathora-entities#application).
 A lobby object is a wrapper around a [room](https://hathora.dev/docs/concepts/hathora-entities#room) object.
-With a lobby, you get additional functionality like configuring the visibility of the room, managing the state of a match, and retreiving a list of public lobbies to display to players.
+With a lobby, you get additional functionality like configuring the visibility of the room, managing the state of a match, and retrieving a list of public lobbies to display to players.

 ### Example Usage